 Inventory management is a critical aspect of any business that deals with physical goods.
 Keeping track of your inventory, ensuring you have the right amount of stock on hand, and minimizing costs associated with storing and managing inventory are all vital for a company’s success.
 One essential component of inventory management is understanding and calculating inventory carrying costs.
-In this blog, we’ll explore what inventory carrying costs are, why they matter, and how to calculate them effectively.
+In this blog, we’ll explore what is inventory carrying cost , why it matters, and how to calculate them effectively.

 Understanding Inventory Carrying Costs